History & Impact

 Four years later, in 1988, a group of concerned Portsmouth citizens founded Habitat for Humanity of South Hampton Roads.
 Dedicated to making affordable housing a matter of conscience and action, Habitat SHR completed its first home in 1990, in Portsmouth’s Prentis Park neighborhood.

-The organization has since afforded more than 225 families the opportunity to become homeowners and has provided critical home repairs to 15 low-income homeowners with the Repair Corps and A Brush with Kindness programs.
+The organization has since afforded more than 240 families the opportunity to become homeowners and has provided critical home repairs to more than 40 low-income homeowners with our home repair programs.

 20% less likely to become teen parents